 Keeping the Cashmere as a Pet

-Cashmere and Mini Cashmere Lops make excellent pets for older children and adults alike.
+Cashmere and Mini Cashmere Lops are an excellent choice for a pet rabbit.

 They are bright and engaging, often capable of learning their own names and quick to greet people that they recognize.